xenit-eu/alfresco-health-processor/README.md

 ##### Solr 2.0
 When the health-processor is used for Solr index validation on Search Services 2.0 and upper it is advised to enable `eu.xenit.alfresco.healthprocessor.plugins.solr-index.check-transaction=true`.
-This property enables not only checking if the content is present in solr, but also if the content is fully up-to-date with the latest transaction.
+This property checks that the document is fully up-to-date with the latest transaction instead of only checking presence in the index in any version.

 ### HealthFixerPlugin implementations